-Storm water discharges associated with construction activities that disturb more than five acres of land must be NPDES-permitted.
+Storm water discharges associated with construction activities that disturb more than 5 acres of land must be NPDES-permitted.
+Effective March 2003, the requirement is extended to include construction activities that disturb 1 acre and more.
 Coverage under a general permit is typically available to a construction project if the proper notice of intent is filed.
-In 2001, ORNL submitted one storm water notice of intent for a construction project that would result in the disturbance of greater than five acres.
+In 2002, ETTP submitted one storm water notice of intent for a power line right-of-way clearing activity that resulted in the disturbance of more than 5 acres.
+In 2002, ORNL conducted work on one construction project that resulted in the disturbance of more than 5 acres and was therefore permitted under the Tennessee General Permit for Storm Water Runoff Associated with Construction Activity.
 The permitted project was the installation of new parking areas around the ORNL site to replace parking capacity that would be lost to a private development facility to be constructed east of Sixth Street in the main ORNL complex.